-Population-based county grouped data is presented in this report.
+Population-based Foster Care county grouped data is presented in this report.
 County groups are organized into the following four groups based on county population: small-rural, small, medium, and large counties.
 The counties in each group are listed on page 3 of this report and also available in the Measures Catalog.
 DHCS plans to move to annual reporting of this data for the Performance Outcomes System.

-The first series of charts and tables focus on the demographics of children and youth under 21 who are receiving SMHS based on approved claims for Medi-Cal eligible beneficiaries.
+The first series of charts and tables focus on the demographics of Foster Care children and youth under 21 who are receiving SMHS' based on approved claims for Medi-Cal eligible beneficiaries.
 Specifically, this includes demographics tables of this population by age, gender, and race/ethnicity.
 Two types of penetration information are provided.
 Both penetration rates tables are also broken out by demographic characteristics.
 Utilization of services data are shown in terms of dollars, as well as by service, in time increments.
-The snapshot table provides a point-intime view of children/youth arriving, exiting, and continuing services over a two-year period.
+The snapshot table provides a point-in-time view of children/youth arriving, exiting, and continuing services over a two-year period.
 The time to step down table provides a view over the past four years of the time to step-down services following inpatient discharge.

-Where possible, the reports provide trend information by displaying information for Fiscal Years (FY) 11/12, 12/13, 13/14, and 14/15.
+Where possible, the reports provide trend information by displaying information for four Fiscal Years (FY).
+A FY is from July 1st to June 30th.

 Utilization of services reports are shown in terms of dollars, as well as by service in time increments.
-The snapshot report provides a point-in-time view of children arriving, exiting and continuing services over a two-year period.
+The snapshot report provides a point-in-time view of children arriving, exiting, and continuing services over a two-year period.
 The final report provides a view over the past four years of the time to step-down services (i.e., time to next contact after an inpatient discharge).
 Note: The time to step-down report has a change in methodology from the first report produced in February 2015.
 In the initial report only outpatient services provided at least one day after the inpatient discharge were included in the calculations.
-Starting with this report, any outpatient service that occurs on or after the inpatient discharge is included in the analysis.
+On subsequent reports, any outpatient service that occurs on or after the inpatient discharge is included in the analysis.